junh1024/junh1024-Documents/Video/How to capture VHS with VirtualDub.md

 Try FFW & RWD tape.
 Or try it in a different VCR.

 ### Snapped tape
 If you have a snapped tape, basically just tape it back together with sellotape.
-[This tutorial](https://www.youtube.com/watch?v=clQSFl_qzao) suggests to tape the underside of the tape, but in my case, this was impossibru cuz the tape was snapped off the spool at the end.
+[This tutorial](https://www.youtube.com/watch?v=clQSFl_qzao) suggests to tape the underside of the tape, but in my case, this was impossibru since the tape was snapped off the spool at the end.
 Could tape the top & bottom side of the tape but apparently this is bad for the head.
 The tricky part for me was to re-thread the tape back, before closing the case again.
 Consult internet pictures for how a VHS should look in its proper state.

 ### Case swap
 In case you have a VHS case that is in a bad condition, you need to do a case swap.
 See [this tutorial](https://www.youtube.com/watch?v=4k7tOVwhqgE)